saiteja-4444/Code_Tantra/L4/Understanding Expressions.md

 ◻ x *= y means x * x = y

-✅ In Python, Statements are executed by Interpreter.

 ✅ We can perform assignment with '=' operator.

-✅ a -= b and a = a-b are gives same r
+✅ a -= b and a = a-b are gives same result.